Home

 Whether you use air-tight glass containers or plastic bags (don't use plastic bags with twist ties as they are not air-tight), your stored seeds must be kept cool and dry (that is without moisture accumulating inside) and they must be stored in a dark area.

-Getting Ready to Plant Your Seeds
+Getting Ready to Plant Your Vegetable Seeds

 A month before spring rolls around it's time to remove your vegetable seeds from storage and begin planting them in small seedling containers.
 Place a clear plastic cover over the trays or pots to hold in moisture while seeds are germinating.
 But before we do this we should check and make sure they will indeed grow.